neallivesay/simple-ntl-for-fhe/README.md

-# simple-ntl-for-fhe
-simple Number Theoretic Library for FHE
+# A simple Number Theoretic Library for Fully Homomorphic Encryption

-This is a simple library for learning.
-For a performant library, see Victor Shoup's well-known NTL, or HEXL.
+A small library of functions for implementing negacyclic convolution (aka "polynomial multiplication"), the main operation in (most) Fully Homomorphic Encryption (FHE) schemes.
+This library is designed to be easy to understand and use, and may be used by beginners before transitioning to high-performance libraries such as HEXL or Shoup's NTL.